blast-project/CoreBundle/Resources/doc/README-Usages.md

                             show: ~
                             edit: ~
                             delete: ~
                     _batch_actions:         # batch actions
                         merge:
                             label: merge    # optional, used for translation. if not specified the label is built on "batch_action_[merge]"
                             translation_domain: LibrinfoCRMBundle
                                             # if none is specified, no translation is done on this action
                             ask_confirmation:   false
                                             # true by default, and then ask for a user confirmation
                         -delete: ~          # removes specifically one action within the existing pool of actions
                     _export_format:         # exportable formats
                         - pdf               # adds the PDF format
                         - -json             # removes the Json format
+                    _list_action:
+                        test:
+                            action: create      # can be an action or a route
+                            translation_domain: LibrinfoCRMBundle # if no translation_domain is defined, then the label will not be translated
+                            label: test_test    # if no label is specified, the name (key) of the action is used instead
+                        pouet:
+                            route: admin_librinfo_crm_contact_list # can be a route or an action
+                            params: []          # parameters to be used when calling the route
+                            translation_domain: LibrinfoCRMBundle
+                        glop:
+                            route: admin_librinfo_crm_contact_list
+                            label: Glop         # no translation_domain given, then the label is used without any translation

 ```

 Playing with your Sonata Admin modules, Entity inheritance, traits...